valayDave/metaflow-on-kubernetes-docs/Readme.md

 - ``python multi_step_mnist.py kube list`` : Show the currently running jobs of flow.
 - ``python multi_step_mnist.py kube kill`` : Kills all jobs on Kube.
 Any Metaflow Runtime accessing those jobs will be gracefully exited.
 - ``python multi_step_mnist.py kube-deploy run`` : Will run the Metaflow Runtime inside a container on kubernetes cluster.
 Needs metadata service to work.
+- ``python multi_step_mnist.py kube-deploy list`` : It will list any running deployment of the current flow on Kubernetes.

 # Kops Guide For Cluster Setup